 The [IN]DESIGN Summer [In]stitute cohort is an intensive architectural studio and taught on an entirely remote basis.
 This program is for students to engage in the study of architecture as an interface to the environment, landscape, and urbanism.
-Lectures, studio and design assignments are taught on Zoom and visual critiques with the additional use of a Miro virtual gallery board.
+Lectures, studio and design assignments are taught on Zoom and visual reviews with the additional use of a Miro virtual gallery board.
 A series of assignments is developed cumulatively into one building / landscape project sited along the San Francisco waterfront.
 Foundational lessons include history, theory, methodology, and analysis, to establish a knowledge base for the architectural design process.
 The studio ends with a final review and a portfolio workshop for graduate school applications.

 [IN]DESIGN is geared towards post-baccalaureate students who are interested in graduate school and career options in the environmental design disciplines of architecture, landscape and urbanism.
 Successful students will build a quality portfolio that can be used for further academic pursuits on a graduate level.
 No previous design experience is necessary.

 The studio begins with an analytical study of the San Francisco Bay estuary, urban, land, and water network.
 A combination of analytical urban mappings, films, and online environmental resources, the studio traces the origins and evolution of the San Francisco Bay Area, an ambiguous living water landscape, that over time has been transformed into a history of fragmentsand microcosms.

 With the environmental analysis as a basis, students make architectural models (physical and digital) focused on spatiality and light.
 Project development will lead to a body of representational renders, collages, models, and orthographic drawings resulting in a portfolio of work.
 The iterative design process will give students the opportunity to develop a series of project-based artifacts that ultimately lead to the production of a portfolio of architectural projects for graduate school applications.

 The topical structure of five assignments = one project